nokel/shopify-migration-tool/THEME_SCRAPER_GUIDE.md

 The scraper will:
 - Crawl your homepage, product pages, collections, cart
 - Download all CSS, images, fonts, and JavaScript
-- Extract colors and fonts
+- Extract colours and fonts
 - Generate migration guide

 **Time:** Usually 2-10 minutes depending on store size